-If you feel like you’re more exhausted after a long day of meetings over Zoom versus when they happened in-person, you’re not alone.
+If you feel like you’re more exhausted after a long day of meetings over Zoom versus during face-to-face interaction, you’re not alone.

 Like many other phenomena associated with the COVID-19 led pandemic, Zoom fatigue is real and more common than you think.
 HBR recently mentioned that “Zoom fatigue” has popped up more and more on social media, and google searches for the phrase have steadily increased since early March.